browserengineering/book/book/scheduling.md

 animation frame scheduling that happens *before* raster and draw, not after, allowing both threads to do animation work simultaneously.

-*Scheduling*: As more types of complex tasks end up on the event queue, there comes a greater need to carefully schedule them to ensure the rendering cadence is as close to 33ms as possible, and also to avoid task starvation.
+12-4 *Scheduling*.
+As more types of complex tasks end up on the event queue, there comes a greater need to carefully schedule them to ensure the rendering cadence is as close to 33ms as possible, and also to avoid task starvation.
 Implement a task scheduler with a priority